michi-zuri/lab/source/guide_dolt.rst

 .. note:: In case you are wondering, why would anyone name their software *Git* or *Dolt* (both are terms to describe foolish persons in different ways):
   `Linus Torvalds on the naming of Git`_.
-The naming of Mercurial`_, another version control tool developed for the Linux kernel, seems to be inspired by similar motivations.
+Mercurial, another version control tool developed for the Linux kernel, has a similar background_.
   Dolt seems to be following some kind of tradition here...

 ----